JackPotat0/jackpotat0.github.io/docs/game.md

 Best Tracks: Rare, Beginning of the End, Beyond the Snow

 #### Illusion of Gaia (SNES)
-Quintet RPG is an acquired taste.
+Quintet RPG is an acquired taste, I thought I am OK with it after Terranigma but I was wrong.
 Gameplay feels more Zelda than RPG, with traditional puzzles that are annoying and challenging in a fun way.
 It has the same vibe/weirdness as Terranigma.
 The plot is less structured than Terranigma, sometimes leaves me wondering why I am still playing it.
 The music is far not as magical as Terranigma for sure.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |